 Other types of at-home safety devices for seniors include:

 - Pill dispensers: Monitored

 - Safety and location tracking devices: Pocketfinder GPS

 - Security poles and mobility assistance rails: Stander Security Pole

 - TV monitoring systems: GrandCare Systems

-What other strategies or tips have you used to keep your loved one safe at home?
-Share your stories and suggestions with us in the comments below.
+What other products or tips have helped you keep your loved one safe at home?
+We’d like to hear your suggestions in the comments below.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.